calarrick/BennitWebAppV1/README.md

 1. install cloudfoundry CLI tool
 2. login to a bluemix account: $ cf api https://api.ng.bluemix.net $ cf login (follow prompts)
 3. cf push <- appName ->

+###Tools
+Any text editor will do but I'm using a trial version of webstorm which is rather nice.